Protecting Yourself from Scams: Red Flags to Watch For

 Without a doubt, a Triage employee will never, ever ask you to go buy anything for them.
 If you get a text like that, let your recruiter know or send a screenshot to [email protected].
 We can’t do much to stop these, but we can alert other travelers that this scam is ongoing.

-Another Way to Keep Yourself Safe
+Other Ways to Keep Yourself Safe

 To help protect you from scams even more, Triage has its employees listed on our website, with pictures so you know who you’re talking to.
 Newer employees may be missing a photo until our photographer stops by the office, but you’ll still see their name, email address and phone number on our Teams page.